Hart-Dole-Inouye Federal Center

 Dating to 1866, the Hart-Dole-Inouye Federal Center has also been known as the Battle Creek Federal Center, the Percy Jones Army Hospital, the Battle Creek Sanitarium, and the Western Health Reform Institute.
 In 2003, the Federal Center was given its current name in honor of three former U.S. Senators who were patients there during World War II: Philip Hart of Michigan, Robert Dole of Kansas, and Daniel Inouye of Hawaii.

-In the most recent (2013) GSA Tenant Satisfaction Survey, 72% of tenants indicated they were "more than satisfied" (giving a rating of four or five on a five-point scale) for the facility and GSA services.
+In the most recent (2013) GSA Tenant Satisfaction Survey, 72% of tenants indicated they were more than satisfied (rating of four or five on a five-point scale) with the facility and GSA services.

 Property Manager: David Kamrowski

 For more building information or service calls, use the contact information in the top right box on this page.
 For other federal government information, contact 1-800-FED-INFO.

 Building Hours and Access The complex is open from 6:30 a.m. to 5 p.m.
 Monday through Friday (except federal holidays).
 All visitors must submit to security screening and present a valid identity card (such as a state driver's license or federal ID) before entering the building.
 Cell phones, cameras, and laptop computers are permitted; laptops will be recorded with a property pass.
 The main entrance is in Building 2 on Washington Avenue.